faenrandir/a_careful_examination/documents/threefold-nature-of-the-church/does_LDS_church_brainwash.md

 > * the creation of dependency on the group for social and psychological fulfillment
 > * the instillment of emotions like fear and guilt to keep members from leaving.

-To draw a distinction from more overt methods of influence (i.e., "brainwashing"), the kind of influence engaged in by totalistic groups (those with powerful and sweeping ideologies) is often referred to as "thought-reform".
+Researchers generally use the term "thought-reform" when speaking about the kind of influence engaged in by totalistic groups (those with powerful and sweeping ideologies), and that is the term I will use in the remainder of this document make clear the _type_ of brainwashing to which I am referring.

 ## Lifton's 8 thought-reform themes